 git, residing within

-.git\objects, we can find out the SHA-1 hash value of a blob by using our first plumbing command,
+.git\objects, we can find out the SHA-1 hash value of a blob object by using our first plumbing command,

 git hash-object, in the following way: